AUSAXS/pyAUSAXS/README.md

 ## Who is this for?
 `pyAUSAXS` offers highly efficient calculation of the expected scattering intensity of your structures.
-These calculations include form factors, and both hydration shell and excluded volume modeling.
+These calculations include form factors, and hydration shell & excluded volume modeling.
+Calculations without these solvent effects are also possible, if only the pure Debye calculation is of interest.
 For a full overview of how it works, see the `AUSAXS` article:
 [10.1107/S160057672500562X](https://doi.org/10.1107/S160057672500562X).

 ## Installation